Vashistht/CSC172_git/README.md

 # CSC 172: Data Structures and Algorithms

-This repository contains the work me and my lab partner (Liv) did for CSC 172
+This repository contains the work me and my lab partner (Livia Betti) did for CSC 172.